Joint Gaussian Graphical Model Estimation: A Survey: Joint Graphical Models using Coarse-grained Structure

 \section{Joint Graphical Models using Coarse-grained Structure}

-We outline a variety of approaches for joint graphical model estimation that use prior knowledge of coarse-grained structure across groups.
-The coarse-grained structure, as opposed to fine-grained structure, assumes that the edge structure of each graph has the same degree of similarity among other graphs.
-In contrast, fine-grained structure assumes local similarity that is only shared within a subset of groups.
-The performance of the coarse-grained estimation procedure is improved using regularization that captures the common structure across the $K$ groups -- enabling the use of shared information across groups.
+We outline a variety of approaches for joint graphical model estimation that use prior knowledge of coarse-grained structures across groups. {As noted, for coarse-grained structures, all pairs of edge strengths are penalized/regularized in the same way, i.e., invariant to the group identity.
+The illustration of coarse-grained structure is shown in Figure~\ref{fig:globalstructure}.
+In contrast, fine-grained structure uses regularization/priors between edge strengths that vary across groups, e.g., using prespecified weights for pairs of groups.
+For comparison, the illustration of fine-grained structure is shown in Figure~\ref{fig:localstructure}.} The performance of the coarse-grained estimation procedure is improved using regularization that captures the common structure across the $K$ groups -- enabling the use of shared information across groups.
 We will discuss two directions in detail: hierarchical regularizers and analogous Bayesian priors.